ericwbailey/ericwbailey.website/source/writing/in-defense-of-mega-man-boss-lairs.md

   <video
     controls
     loop
     aria-label="Mega Man falling from the sky as a narrow blue cylinder.
-It lands in a snowy environment with iced-over palm trees in the background.">
+It lands in a snowy environment with iced-over palm trees in the background." poster="{{ '/img/posts/in-defense-of-mega-man-boss-lairs/poster-mega-man-1-teleport.png' | url }}">>
     <source
       src="{{ '/img/posts/in-defense-of-mega-man-boss-lairs/mega-man-1-teleport.mp4' | url }}"
       type="video/mp4" />